Feeds:

 The beauty of that gift is that God no longer sees our glowing wrongs.
 All He sees is His Son’s perfection.

-We’ll never know where Kobe Bryant stood with God.
-But you can make sure you’re in the right place.
+Because he was a practising Roman Catholic, we can hope Kobe stood in the right place with God.
+Either way, you can make sure YOU are in the right place.
 Just accept the gift of Jesus and watch how He starts to change your life for the better right now.

 Interested?
 Yes or no, post your thoughts below and let’s have a conversation.